co-created by our community

 In this course, you will learn how to drive change and innovation from within your organization to make a positive impact.
 This course focuses on building your confidence and developing the skills required for successful intrapreneurship.

 Intrapreneurs venture into uncharted territory daily; there is no roadmap for the journey we are on.
 Yet, we can capture and share learnings from experiments – big and small – across the world.
-Our Intrapreneur’s Toolkit is our first attempt to begin codifying what it takes to drive #changefromwithin.
+Our Intrapreneur’s Toolkit – originally published in 2013 has been downloaded over 10,000 times!
+In 2020, we published an updated resource – The Intrapreneur’s Guide to Pathfinding – to incorporate all that we’ve learned since 2013 and to provide practical insights for intrapreneurs in the private, public and non-profit sectors.

 The intrapreneur’s ecosystem report